-A Contract Tracer will call students to notify them of their need to relocate to an isolation space.
-They will have 30 minutes at minimum to pack their items and await a call from a Residence Director (RD) with specific move in instructions.
-The RD will update their residence information and meet them with a move in cart/bins for their personal items.
+A Contract Tracer calls students to notify them of their need to relocate to an isolation space.
+They have 30 minutes at minimum to pack their items and await a call from a Residence Director (RD) with specific move in instructions.
+The RD updates their residence information and meets them with a move in cart/bins for their personal items.

 The relocation time is variable; some students are moved within an hour of notification and others may wait several hours for the transition.
 This is highly dependent on the volume of moves occurring at the same time.

 Students need to pack for being away from their residence for 10 days.
-Given transport capacities, we are asking students to only bring with them their academic and personal essential items, including clothing, academic necessities (laptop, books, notes), a thermometer, hygiene products, snacks, and smaller hobby/activity items.
-We are asking students to not bring any large items with them (e.g., TVs, PlayStation, etc.) given capacity concerns.
+Given transport capacities, we ask students to only bring with them their academic and personal essential items, including clothing, academic necessities (laptop, books, notes), a thermometer, hygiene products, snacks, and smaller hobby/activity items.
+We ask students to not bring any large items with them (e.g., TVs, PlayStation, etc.) given capacity concerns.
 Students may choose to bring additional comfort items, such as a favorite pillow or blanket, but full bedding will be provided.

-Their items will be transported for them, and they will be able to claim their personal items upon arrival at their isolation space.
+Their items are transported for them, and they can claim their personal items upon arrival at their isolation space.

-When students arrive at their isolation space, the RD will provide them with their room key and personal belongings, and they can then get settled.
+When students arrive at their isolation space, the RD provides them with their room key and personal belongings, and they can then get settled.

-When students arrive at their isolation room, Zag Dining will connect with them regarding specific dietary needs.
+When students arrive at their isolation room, Zag Dining connects with them regarding specific dietary needs.

-Finally, each room will have a welcome care package for your student as well as a flier with a QR code to scan using their phone.
-This code takes them to an online Student Isolation Guide (myGU login required) with all the resources they will need during their time in isolation.
+Finally, each room has a welcome care package for your student as well as fliers with QR codes to scan using their phone.
+One of the fliers takes them to an online Student Isolation Guide (myGU login required) with all the resources they will need during their time in isolation.

 - Isolate for a full 10 days following the onset of their symptoms, and